synapseinteractivellc/IdleSpire/IdleSpire Implementation Plan.md

 - [ ] Adjust action completion times

 #### 4.4 Testing and Bug Fixes
+- [X] Implement testing framework (TestEventController)
 - [ ] Perform cross-browser testing
 - [ ] Fix identified bugs
 - [ ] Optimize performance

+## Current Next Steps
+Based on the implementation plan and the current state, the next priorities appear to be:

+1. Complete the `Character` and `CharacterController` implementations
+2. Implement the `Action` and `ActionController` classes
+3. Create the action selection and performance UI
+4. Implement the `Skill` and `SkillController` classes
+5. Create initial set of skills and actions

 ## Detailed Implementation Tasks